Who Wants to Be a Superhero?

-Who Wants to Be a Superhero? was a superhero genre reality TV series broadcast on the Sci-Fi Channel (now SyFy) produced by Nash Entertainment and POW!
+Who Wants to Be a Superhero? is a superhero genre reality TV series that was broadcast on the Sci-Fi Channel (now SyFy) produced by Nash Entertainment and POW!
 Entertainment.
 The show was created by Stan Lee and Nash Entertainment.
 A junior version of the show was broadcast on BBC Two/CBBC in the UK.

 Premise

 Potential contestants auditioned as their super hero selves.
 The final 10 selected were then placed in common quarters.
 The contestants were then tested for superhero traits.
 Lee was the only judge and would instruct the eliminated contestant: “Turn in your costume”.
 He also mentored the contestants and made appearances, primarily on TV screens, on a giant plasma at the top of a tower block, a monitor resting in the middle of a pile of trash, or on individually issued "communicators".
 The winner's character concept would be the star of a Stan Lee scripted Dark Horse comic book and a TV movie for the Sci-Fi Channel.